 The design, the bombing, the myth, the legend and the subsequent adulation is well documented, but the fate of the actual aeroplanes which made the raid such a success, less so.

-In total 23 Lancaster Type 464 conversions were produced initially their registrations were suffixed with a /G to denote that these were secret and would have had an armed guard at all times when not flying.
+In total 23 Avro Lancaster Type 464 conversions were produced, initially their registrations were suffixed with a /G to denote that these were secret and would have had an armed Guard at all times when not flying.

 As stated above, 19 flew on the Dams raid and 8 of them were sadly lost.
 Following the raid none were fully returned to standard Lancaster B.III configuration as it was too difficult or too costly to refit the bomb bay doors.